davidmarkclements/v8-perf/readme.md

 For a highly dynamic, loosely typed language this is no easy feat.

-A central piece of the V8 engine that allows it to execute JavaScript at high speed is the JIT (Just In Time) Compiler.
+A central piece of the V8 engine that allows it to execute JavaScript at high speed is the JIT (Just In Time) compiler.
 This is a dynamic compiler that can optimize code during runtime.
 When V8 was first built the JIT Compiler was dubbed: Crankshaft.

-As an outside observer, and user of JavaScript since the 90's it has seemed that fast and slow paths in JavaScript (whatever the engine may be) were often counter-intuitive, the reasons for apparently slow JavaScript code were often difficult to fathom.
+As an outside observer and user of JavaScript since the 90's, it has seemed that fast and slow paths in JavaScript (whatever the engine may be) were often counter-intuitive, the reasons for apparently slow JavaScript code were often difficult to fathom.